Nhung55555/Data-Science-Potfolio/README.md

 data analysis for real-world scenarios.
 It served as a valuable exercise in revisiting core statistical concepts and demonstrating their practical relevance in the field of information technology, where data analysis plays a critical role.
-### Parking Booking Project (Python, MySQL)
-- A project using Netbeans combined with MySQL to build an application about parking reservation for customers.
-The project help customers to reserve a parking space online, when the customers sign in, they may view the car number, parking lot, and other information on the customers’ online parking process.
-Firstly, customers must sign in with their username and the password they have made.
-Customers may access their car number, slot number, lot number, date, due date, and booking status when their identity has been verified.
-To help them determine if the date they wish to select is still available, the information will mostly be presented in a table.
-The consumers are able to view the complete cost of their reservation after selecting the suitable date.
-After that, customers may visit the Payment Method Page and select the appropriate payment option.

----_ongoing_---